PavanRangani/docs/docs/prd/incentive-stock/forfeit.md

 ### System Rule

 - Applicable to both `Vested ` and `Unvested` scheduled.
-- When partial exercise is perfromed, `Forfeit` action is not applicable
+- When partial exercise is performed, `Forfeit` action is not applicable

 ### UX Rule